What are the Differences Between Medicare Educational and Sales Events

 - Collect enrollment applications unless the person enrolling has a valid election

 It is important to examine all material – educational, marketing, sales, etc. – and determine the intent behind it.
-Remember, one of the key differences between Medicare educational and sales events are educational events are only to inform, not to sell.
+Remember, one of the key differences between Medicare educational and sales events is educational events are only to inform, not to sell.

 Need some help building a sales presentation?
 Check out our 3-Step Presentation Formula for Agents